anyswap/multichain-smart-contracts/doc/how_to_deploy_router_with_callproxy.md

         address _admin,
         address _mpc,
         address _wNATIVE,
+        address _anycallExecutor,
-        address _anycallExecutor
+        address _routerSecurity
     )
 ```

 `wNATIVE` and `anycallExecutor` is `immutable`, which means they can not be change after deployed.

-set `_anycallExecutor` to the address of the contract deployed at step 0.
+set `_anycallExecutor` to the address of the contract `AnycallExecutor` deployed at step 0.1

+set `_routerSecurity` to the address of the contract `MultichainV7RouterSecurity` deployed at step 0.2

 and we should add the deployed `MultichainV7Router` contract to auth callers of `AnycallExecutor`, by calling `AnycallExecutor::addAuthCallers`.

+and we should add the deployed `MultichainV7Router` contract to supported callers of `MultichainV7RouterSecurity`, by calling `MultichainV7RouterSecurity::addSupportedCaller`.

 ## 2. deploy `AnycallProxy_SushiSwap` in `SushiSwapProxy.sol`